 4.Price: Approximate prices on Amazon.com.
 Generally Speaking: $ = under $300, $$ = $300 to $350, $$$ = $350 to $400, $$$$ = $400+

 When choosing a compound hunting bow, there are certain criteria that every hunter considers to be important.
-For instance, the bow must be fast so that it has the flattest possible trajectory, it must be compact so that it is easy to maneuver in a tree stand or a ground blind, and it must be relatively light weight so that it is not a burden to carry into and out of the woods.
-Also, it must be consistently accurate so that the arrow strikes where it’s aimed each and every time in order to humanely harvest the game animal.
+The bow must be fast so that it has the flattest possible trajectory, it must be compact so that it is easy to maneuver in a tree stand or a ground blind, and it must be relatively light weight so that it is not a burden to carry into and out of the woods.

-In addition, most hunters want a bow that is smooth to draw, smooth to shoot, and quiet as a whisper so that it does not spook the game.
+Most hunters also want a bow that is smooth to draw, smooth to shoot, and quiet as a whisper so that it does not spook the game.
 Furthermore, most hunters want a bow with a high degree of let-off so that they can hold the least amount of draw weight possible when the bow is fully drawn.

 Beyond that, it is imperative that you choose both the correct draw weight and the correct draw length because heavier draw weights will produce faster arrow speeds but, one that is too heavy will be difficult to draw and, a draw length that is either too short or too long will make the bow difficult to shoot.

 Fortunately, most modern compound bows have a considerable range of adjustment that can be made to both the draw weight and the draw length so it is only necessary to choose the correct range and then you can customize the bow to suite you.

 Let’s look at the most important aspects of a compound bow for comparison.